ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 Hero responded almost immediately with an apology, and then an address, telling him that it was a vet where Brent could bring the body.

 What a situation, thought Brent.
-Maybe he would re-write his college application essay about it.

 ---